hmzq123/he-meng-ze/readme.txt

-git is a   distribution version control system git is free software to use
+git is a   distribution version control system git is free software to use  distribution under  the GPL